JuliaComputing/JuliaHub.jl/docs/src/guides/jobs.md

 An appbundle can be constructed with the [`appbundle`](@ref) function, which takes as arguments the path to the directory to be bundled up, and a script _within that directory_.
 This is meant to be used for project directories where you have your Julia environment in the top level of the directory or repository.

-For example, you can submit an bundle from a submit script on the top level of your project directory as follows:
+For example, suppose you have a submit at the top level of your project directory, then you can submit a bundle as follows:

 ```@example
 import JuliaHub # hide